HolmlundWilliam/ProstateZones/README.md

 ```ruby
 python data_to_folders.py --image_folder 'path/to/PROSTATEx_image_folder' --segmentation_folder 'path/to/PorstateZones_segmentation_folder' --output_folder 'path/to/output_folder' --images T2_Sag T2_Cor DWI ADC HBV
 ```
-The above lines of code will extract the Axial T2 weigthed image that was used for the manual delineations from the PROSTATEx data and copy it in a new folder.
+The above lines of code will extract the Axial T2 weigthed image that was used for the manual delineations from the PROSTATEx data and copy it to a new folder.
 If any additional sequences are of interest, they can be added through the `--image`-flag.
-Images will be renamed into a more straightforward structure, but still keep the 4-digit patient specifier as in the original PROSTATEx naming convention.:
+Images will be renamed into a more straightforward structure, while still keeping the 4-digit patient specifier as in the original PROSTATEx naming convention:

 - tra : Axial T2w
 - sag : Sagittal T2w